raypatterson/modulux/README.md

 #How does it work?

-It uses Swig and Webpack (and for now, [Grunt](http://gruntjs.com/))!
+It uses Swig and Webpack (and for now, [Grunt](http://gruntjs.com/)).

+A long and detailed description of how this works isn't valuable since it will undergoing much change with the first major update.
+If you've used Swig or Webpack before you'll probably be able to understand what's going on.

+If you have any questions, [open an issue](https://github.com/RayPatterson/modulux/issues)!

+---

-What do I need to do to get it working?
+#What do I do now?

-Right now, the easiest way is to clone the repo, start makign edits and see what happens.
+Right now, the easiest way to check it out is to clone the repo, start making edits and see what happens.

 `$ npm i; bower i; grunt server`